nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 #### Adding weight and fat record: `add weight`

 Adds a record of weight and fat to TracknFit

 Format: `add weight /{weight} /{fat percentage}`

+* weight and fat percentage should be integer values
 * weight should be in units of kg and cannot exceed 400kg
 * fat percentage should be between 1% and 99%